May Day protests, celebrations around the globe

 New York

-A small crowd of protesters that organized at Grand Central Station in New York City marched west near Bryant Park.
+A small crowd of protesters that organized at Grand Central Station in New York marched west near Bryant Park.
 They carried signs with slogans, some reading, "Every species has a right to freedom" and "We're here, we're queer, we're fabulous."
+The group then marched Macy's Herald Square and began chanting within the department store.

+In a separate protest, a dozen people were arrested outside the Park Avenue office of JPMorgan Chase & Co. for civil disobedience, said New York Police Department Sgt Lee Jones.
+The protest, dubbed "Corporate Backers of Hate," targets companies who have cultivated ties to President Donald Trump's administration and stand to profit off his policies, said Daniel Altschuler of Make the Road New York, which helped organize the protest.

+At least four members of the group, which focuses on workers' rights, were among those arrested.

 Paris

-Just days after French elections pitted far-right leader Marine Le Pen against pro-Europe centrist Emmanuel Macron in a runoff, the traditional May Day workers' march took place in Paris alongside an anti-Le Pen protest.
+Just days before a French presidential election that pits far-right leader Marine Le Pen against pro-Europe centrist Emmanuel Macron in a runoff, the traditional May Day workers' march took place in Paris alongside an anti-Le Pen protest.

 Skirmishes broke out, and it didn't take long before police fired tear gas at protesters.
 Reports are emerging that police officers have been injured.

+Brazilian tourist Joseane Duque says she and a friend witnessed a police officer hit a man, and she saw tear gas and heard a loud bang.

 Havana